 Reduce bloating at Christmas: 5 simple habits for relaxed digestion

-The Christmas season is associated with good food, shared meals, and cozy moments.
-At the same time, many people report experiencing bloating, a feeling of fullness, and a distended stomach during this period.
-Studies show that bloating is among the most common gastrointestinal complaints and affects many people worldwide (2).
+The Christmas season is all about good food, shared meals, and cozy times.
+At the same time, many people report bloating, a feeling of fullness, and a distended belly during this period.
+Studies show that bloating is among the most common gastrointestinal complaints, affecting many people worldwide (2).

-The good news: According to research, strict diets or deprivation are not necessary.
-Even small, daily habits can help relieve digestive strain and noticeably improve gut health (1)(3).
+The good news: according to research, it doesn't require strict diets or abstinence.
+Even small, daily habits can help relieve digestion and noticeably improve gut feeling (1)(3).

-This article contains 5 simple, scientifically supported tips that can be easily integrated into the often stressful everyday life of Christmas.
+In this article, you'll find 5 simple, scientifically-backed tips that can be easily integrated into the often-stressful Christmas routine.

-Flatulence is not solely caused by certain foods.
-How, when, and under what circumstances we eat also play an important role.
-According to European consensus, functional flatulence results from several factors.
-These include bowel movements, the composition of the gut microbiota, stress, and the body's processing of food (1).
+Bloating is not only caused by certain foods.
+How, when, and under what circumstances we eat also plays an important role.
+According to European consensus, functional bloating is the result of several factors, including gut motility, the composition of the gut flora, stress, and how food is processed in the body (1).

 During the Christmas season, several of these factors often come together: